Batuhan-Ylmz/Traffic-Estimation-Model-with-hourly-traffic-dataset/README.md

 Dataset is the hourly traffic dataset that is taken from the official webpage of IBB (Istanbul Municipality).
 It can be accessed from the link: https://data.ibb.gov.tr/en/dataset/hourly-traffic-density-data-set

-  Raw data consists of the following features:
+  Raw data consists of the following features.
   - Date : Given in the form of '2020-01-01 00:00:00'
   - Latitude and Longitude : gives the related geographical location
   - Geohash : Hashed value of geographical location ( optionally, it might be hard to one-hot encode all the geographical locations.
 So, sticking with the coordinates itself might be a better choice. )
   - Min, max and avg speed : Related speed that corresponds to the given particular coordinates.
   - Number of Vehicles (Target) : Total number of vehicles fall within the limit of given coordinates.